nd-hung/DL4DistancePrediction2/Readme.md

-This is a Python 3 version of Jinbo Xu's code for his recent paper "Distance-based protein folding powered by deep learning", PNAS August 20, 2019 116 (34).
+This is a Python 3 implementation of Jinbo Xu's code for his paper "Distance-based protein folding powered by deep learning", PNAS August 20, 2019 116 (34).
 Sharing as per Prof. Xu's request.

 [Paper](https://www.pnas.org/content/116/34/16856)